 Applying to take part in the scheme isn’t however straightforward.
 The investment options should be carefully considered and, in addition to the initial eligibility and investment requirements, you will also need to maintain your status, as it can be withdrawn.

-The Irish investor visa is becoming increasingly attractive as a route into Europe for non-EEA nationals as the UK prepares its exit from the union.
+The Irish investor visa is becoming increasingly attractive as a route into Europe for non-EEA nationals following the UK’s departure from the EU.

 Ireland offers investors a close and stable relationship with Europe, with competitive business tax rates and the benefit of a native English-speaking workforce.

-- Personal net worth – you are worth more that €2 million (or equivalent).
+The requirement for personal net worth is that you are worth more than €2 million (or equivalent).
 This can include assets such as commercial activity, inheritance, endowment, divorce.
 It must be accessible to the applicant for investment under the scheme and the source must be evidenced as legitimate.

 - Enterprise Investment